softwaremill/ox/doc/adr/0004-channels-safe-unsafe-operations.md

 Coming to the library as a new user, they could just call send / receive.
-The compiler might warn them in some cases that they discard the non-unit result of `send`, but (a) would they pay attention to those warnings, and (b) would they get them in the first place (this type of compiler warning isn't detected in 100% o fcases).
+The compiler might warn them in some cases that they discard the non-unit result of `send`, but (a) would they pay attention to those warnings, and (b) would they get them in the first place (this type of compiler warning isn't detected in 100% o cases).

 In other words - it would be quite easy to mistakenly discard the results of `send`, so a default which guards against that (by throwing exceptions) is better, and the "safe" can always be used intentionally version if that's what's needed.

+### Update 17/04/2024

+The `...Safe` operations got renamed to `...OrClosed` or `...OrError`, as they can still throw `InterruptedException`s.